It’s been widely covered, but concerns about climate change and sustainability have permeated all areas of modern culture.

 Being able to demonstrate you comply with regulations is now almost as important as meeting them in the first place.
 With the onus on evidence now critical, many firms use solutions such as the MirrorWeb platform to capture reliable web records and stay compliant.

-If you'd like to find out more about how leading financial services firms are keeping their communications compliant, simply take a look at our guide below.
+If you'd like to find out more about how leading financial services firms are keeping their communications compliant, simply take a look at our guide above.